 **Q: Can tourists safely enter Raghunath Temple?

-A: In most part, it can be said that the temple is relatively safe to make a visit to.
-It would be seen that it is a popular center for pilgrims and tourists.
+A: To a large extent, it can be said that the temple is safe enough to pay a visit to.
+It would be noticed that it is a favorite pilgrims’ and tourists’ center.

-**Q: Is there event that could help me know the best time to visit the temple?
+**Q: Is there event that may inform me about the best time to visit the temple?